International Law Summer School 2021

 Mergers and Acquisitions (M&A) are pivotal moments in the life of companies.
 They involve a number of challenges for senior executives, shareholders, employees, and other stakeholders.
 They also raise a number of legal questions and require compliance with rules and regulations governing the deal preparation & structure, the acquisition process and the protection of various corporate constituencies.
 The course covers the key legal aspects of the M&A activity, including negotiated share deals, statutory mergers, merger alternatives, leveraged transactions (including MBO), hostile takeovers of listed companies, cross-border corporate reorganisations as well as some aspects of post-acquisition integration and follow-up disputes.
 The primary focus is on legal issues with other questions (financial, strategic, tactical) being integrated into the main thread.
 The course deals with M&A of European companies with some comparative (US) and some sectoral (financial, technology) add-ons.

-1 – 10 June COPYRIGHT LAW (prof. Bernd Justin Jütte, University of Nottingham)
+31 May – 9 June COPYRIGHT LAW (prof. Bernd Justin Jütte, University College Dublin, Sutherland school of law )

 The course will introduce students to the core aspects of copyright and their harmonization at EU level.
 Were appropriate international and comparative elements will be integrated to widen to focus.
 The course will introduce students to copyright from a historical perspective and map the systematic differences between common law and civil law jurisdictions.
 International Agreements have significantly shaped copyright and they still serve as mean of interpretation for the rules at EU and national levels.
 Copyright is harmonized at EU level in by a number of directive and regulations.
 Harmonization started in 1991 with the first Software Directive and has recently been reshaped by the 2019 Directive on copyright in the Digital single market.